ibraheemdev/modern-unix/README.md

-# Modern Command Line Alternatives
+# Rewritten In Rust

-A collection of modern/faster/saner alternatives to common command line apps and tools, written in Rust.
+A collection of modern/faster/saner alternatives to common apps and tools, written in Rust.

+## Command Line Tools

 * [bat](https://github.com/sharkdp/bat) — A `cat` clone with wings.
 * [coreutils](https://github.com/uutils/coreutils) — Cross-platform Rust rewrite of the GNU `coreutils`.